burakkirkil/level-up-your-javascript/6-Modules/modules.md

 When using the ES2015 module syntax, strict mode is turned on by default.
 This means:

-- Variables can be undeclared
+- Variables cannot be undeclared
 - Function parameters mush have unique names
 - Reserved words cannot be bound